Taylor Swift Grammy Commercial Causes ‘Feminism’ Controversy

 “At face value, the ad is powerful.
 Watching young girls achieve the goals they work hard to reach is always a welcome sight.
 But underneath the veil of female empowerment, there’s a lot to unpack,” says Huffington Post columnist Julia Brucculieri, who believes that Swift’s brand of feminism is fake.

-Brucculieri also points to an article from Buzzfeed, which says Swift fooled people for an entire decade by playing the “victim.”
+Brucculieri also points to an article from BuzzFeed, which says Swift fooled people for an entire decade by playing the “victim.”

 “Taylor Swift’s embrace of victimhood doesn’t begin and end with Kanye West – it can be traced back to the start of her decade-long career in both her music and her manipulation of the media.
 But until Kim Kardashian stepped in with proof, it had largely gone unnoticed.”